Injection of Joint or Other Area.

 Simple painkillers may help you control the pain.

 Your surgeon may recommend surgery.
 The type should be discussed prior to this injection.
 These can be successful at reducing the pain when injections, manipulation and tenotomies have not fully resolved the pain.

 PAIN: Usually disappears and then returns as the local anaesthetic wears off.
 Sometimes the pain becomes much worse for a few days.
 It usually takes up to 4 days for this pain to subside.
 It is important to discuss this with the staff and ask for painkillers if needed.
 Even after the operation, you may still have pain.

 NERVE DAMAGE: Within the area around the injection are a number of important nerves.
 These may be damaged by the injection or the instruments.
 Most effects are temporary.
 Nerve damage may result in muscle weakness or numbness further down from the site of injection.
 As there is local anaesthesia injected the effects of the injection can mimic nerve damage, however, this usually recovers within 12 to 48 hours leaving no permanent effect.

-FAT ATROPHY (thinning): can occur with the steroid injection this may cause a dimple or hollow in the skin.
+FAT ATROPHY (thinning): This can occur with the steroid injection which may cause a dimple or hollow in the skin.

 INFECTION: This is may present as redness, discharge or temperature around the injection site.
 A course of antibiotics may be necessary or very rarely an operation to wash out the area.